malith-perera/EC/README.md

 - Student_Sort()
 - Student_Delete()

 and many other functions which related with lists are freely available for you.
 You just need to use them as you like.
+Anyway you have high priority to optimize code as you like and gain there maximum performance while optimization process.
+Most of the time it may not necessary but posibillities may exist and arrise if you wish.

-For binary downloads, manuels, documentations, tutorials please visit:
+For binary downloads, manuals, documentations, tutorials please visit:

 <http://www.extendedc.com> *(not working yet)*